Pitch Improvement Programme

 This can be utilised by grassroots football clubs, Parish Councils, Local Authorities and Schools, with the simple aim of improving the quality of grass pitches.

 The need for the Pitch Improvement Programme (PIP) is more relevant now than ever, given the current economic times and the pressures facing grassroots football.
 The key principles behind the service are to provide groundstaff with advice and practical solutions on a number of areas.

-Membership to PIP for 1 year is £100 this must be paid before the first visit takes place.
+Membership to PIP for one year is £100 this must be paid before the first visit takes place.
 This fee includes:

 - Two Site Visits

 - Annual Membership to the Cambridgeshire and Huntingdonshire Grounds Association

 - Access to offers from the Huntingdonshire PIP partners which include, Fleet Line Markers, British Sugar Topsoil, Scamblers, Halliday Lighting and Replay Maintenance.